ABOUT

 WasFlash runs a WebAssembly build of a native SWF renderer directly in your browser.
 The WASM binary handles all parsing, display list management, and vector rasterization.
 The JavaScript layer sets the required cross-origin headers (COOP/COEP) to enable SharedArrayBuffer, which allows the renderer to use POSIX threads via Emscripten's pthread support — the same threading model it would have on a native system.

 The result is a zero-install, zero-plugin SWF player that runs entirely client-side.
-The hope is that one day you will be able to just embed this into your website, and it will play whatever content you please(Usually games).
+The hope is that one day you will be able to just embed this into your website, and it will play whatever content you please.